aadriien/RC-couches-telepresence/README.md

 - rebuild scripts to launch without needing the command line (i.e., bring profile in), and not maximize not based on timing
 - add the RCTV script to launch on zoom kill
-- set up laptop so recurse account does not need sudo, and turn off sleep so it's functionally a server with a gui
+- set up laptop so recurse account does not need sudo, and turn off sleep so it's functionally a service with a gui